-mirror unit (MU) number (HP P9000 XP Disk Array Family specific term) A non-negative integer number that determines a secondary volume (S-VOL) of an internal disk (LDEV) located on a disk array of the HP P9000 mirrorclone (HP P6000 EVA Disk Array Family specific term) A dynamic replica of a storage volume, which is kept updated with changes made to the original storage volume via a local replication link.
+mirror unit (MU) number (HP P9000 XP Disk Array Family specific term)

+A non-negative integer number that determines a secondary volume (S-VOL) of an internal disk (LDEV) located on a disk array of the HP P9000 XP Disk Array Family.
+See also first-level mirror.

+mirrorclone (HP P6000 EVA Disk Array Family specific term)

+A dynamic replica of a storage volume, which is kept updated with changes made to the original storage volume via a local replication link.
 Replication between the original storage volume and its mirrorclone can be suspended.
 For each storage volume, a single mirrorclone can be created on the disk array.